 The option would reduce costs for practitioners by allowing each individual to determine the optimal manner for handling estate funds;.

 By removing the statutory requirements for these procedural rules, it is expected that the Court would exercise its ability to oversee corporate insolvency practitioners as officers of the Court.
 In so doing, practitioners would likely remain subject to general trust law in relation to the holding of trust monies.
-More broadly, practitioners would likely continue to act in accordance with current legislative obligations, such as keeping proper accounts, books, records and separate bank accounts for each administration.
+More broadly, practitioners would likely continue to act in accordance with most of the current legislative obligations, such as keeping proper accounts, books, records and separate bank accounts for each administration.

-It is expected that the removal of procedural rules would result in savings from:
+It is however expected that the removal of procedural rules would result in savings from:

 not retaining books of the company and administration for five years after date of deregistration for a corporate insolvency; 7 years for a personal insolvency;